Table of Contents

 The Mont Moondance tent comes with a ‘care package’ including a pole repair sleeve, glue and some nylon for patching up any tears.

 Would I Recommend It To A Mate?

-I’ve taken my Mont Moondance tent to Argentina with the four-season inner.
-I am expecting overnight low temperatures between -20 and 10 degrees Celcius for the first eight months as I will be traversing the Andes by bike.
+I’ve taken my Mont Moondance tent to Argentina with the four-season inner where I am expecting overnight low temperatures between -20 and 10 degrees Celcius for the first eight months.
 When I reach Ecuador I will send my four-season inner back to Australia and will switch it to the mesh inner for Colombia and Central America.
-Depending on the weather in Canada and Alaska, I may need to swap the inners over one more time before I finish.
+And depending on the weather in Canada and Alaska, I may need to swap the inners over one more time before I finish.